Tommy Watson (footballer, born 2006)

-Thomas Watson (born 8 April 2006) is an English professional footballer who plays as a winger for club Brighton & Hove Albion.
+Thomas "Tommy" Watson (born 8 April 2006) is an English professional footballer who plays as a left winger for club Leicester City, on loan from club Brighton & Hove Albion.

 Club career

 Sunderland

 Born in Horden, Watson first joined the Sunderland academy at the Under-9 level.

 On 18 April 2023, Watson made his professional debut for Sunderland, appearing as a substitute in the EFL Championship against Huddersfield Town.
 Despite a back injury hampering his ability to feature at the start of the 2023–24 season, Watson signed a new three-year contract with Sunderland in September 2023.

 On 7 December 2024, Watson scored the first league goals of his professional career in a 2–1 EFL Championship win for Sunderland against Stoke City.

 On 1 April 2025, Watson was announced as a signing for Premier League club Brighton & Hove Albion for a £10m fee, officially joining the club at the start of the forthcoming transfer window.
 A month later, on 24 May, he came off the bench and scored a stoppage-time winner to complete a 2–1 comeback win over Sheffield United in the Championship play-off final, securing Sunderland's return to the Premier League for the first time since 2017.